Topics in Probability, Parametric Estimation and Stochastic Calculus: Brownian motion, It o calculus, and some of their applications

 \begin{proof} Assume $|b_{s'}-b_{t'}|\leq K|s'-t'|^\gamma$, $0\leq t'\leq s'\leq t$.
 It follows that

 As above, we may assume that the left-hand side converges to $t$ a.s.
 But the supremum goes to $0$ if $\gamma>1/2$, which gives a contradiction. \end{proof}

-\begin{remark} (The Wiener space) From Proposition \ref{charbm} (4) we may conveniently identify the sample space $\Omega$ underlying the construction of Brownian motion in Theorem \ref{brown:exist} to $C_{\vec{0}}$, the space of continuous functions $\omega:[0,+\infty)\to\mathbb R^n$ with $\omega(0)=\vec{0}$ by the rule $\omega(t)=b_t(\omega)$.
-It then follows from Proposition \ref{nohol} that the support of the underlying probability measure $P$ fails to contain any $\omega$ which is sufficiently regular (i.e.\!\! $\gamma$-H\"older continuos for $\gamma>1/2$).
-From this perspective, we call $C_{\vec{0}}$ endowed with the induced probability measure, still denoted by $P$, as the {\em Wiener space} (starting at $\vec{0}$) and any $\omega$ lying in the support of $P$ (the {\em Wiener measure}) as a {\em Brownian path} (again, starting at $\vec{0}$). \end{remark}
+\begin{remark}\!\!$\bigstar$ (The Wiener space) From Proposition~\ref{charbm}~(4), we may identify the sample space $\Omega$ underlying the construction of Brownian motion in Theorem~\ref{brown:exist} with $C_{\vec{0}}$, the space of continuous functions $\omega:[0,+\infty)\to\mathbb R^n$ such that $\omega(0)=\vec{0}$, via the rule $\omega(t)=b_t(\omega)$.
+It then follows from Proposition~\ref{nohol} that the support of the underlying probability measure $P$ contains no path $\omega$ that is too regular, for instance, $\gamma$-Hölder continuous with $\gamma>1/2$.
+From this perspective, we refer to $C_{\vec{0}}$, endowed with the induced probability measure (still denoted by $P$), as the \emph{Wiener space} (starting at $\vec{0}$), and to any $\omega$ in the support of $P$ (the \emph{Wiener measure}) as a \emph{Brownian path} (again starting at $\vec{0}$).
+In this sense, the Wiener space provides a canonical example of a Gaussian measure on an infinite-dimensional function space, a viewpoint that plays a central role in stochastic analysis and the theory of Gaussian processes \cite{bogachev1998gaussian}.
+However, in alignment with the extension dogma mentioned in Remark \ref{dogma}, the precise nature of $\Omega$ is ultimately irrelevant, as only the law of the process $(b_t)_{t\ge 0}$ matters. \end{remark}